-In the 1950s, striptease artistes were confused: what could they show legally in each US State?
-For its second issue, of December 1953, Chicago-based Carnival magazine hired Bettie Page to demonstrate the various legal constraints on stripping in different states.
+In the 1950s, striptease artistes were confused.
+What could they show legally in each US State?
+For its second issue, of December 1953, Chicago-based Carnival magazine hired Bettie Page to demonstrate the various legal constraints on stripping in different US states.

 The cover model is Lilly Christine, aka The Cat Girl.
 The photographer is Nick de Morgoli, as seen in the less salubrious Vogue and LIFE magazines.

 You’ve got to be covered from thigh to shoulders, but you don’t have to use a horse blanket.
 To strippers, knowledge of local ordinances is vital.